 Traveling from Rome to Venice means cutting a diagonal 330-mile line across Italy, from one coast to the other, and over the mountain range that runs down the center of the peninsula.
-This daunting task is made not only easy but relatively quick with Italy's high-speed trains.
+This daunting task is made easily and relatively quick with Italy's high-speed trains.

-Considering that the drive from Rome to Venice is more than 5.5 hours—not to mention the fact that once you get to Venice you can't drive anywhere on the islands, anyway—taking the train is both the faster and smarter alternative.
+Considering that the drive from Rome to Venice is more than 5.5 hours and you can't drive anywhere on the islands, taking the train is both a faster and smarter alternative.

 Frequent Trains from Rome to Venice

-Trenitalia's high-speed Alta Velocità (AV) trains leave from Roma Termini station 1-3 times per hour for Venice's Santa Lucia station on most weekdays—76 trains per day make this trip.
-The first departs Termini at 6:50 a.m., the last at 8:35 p.m., so there is bound to be a train that suits your schedule.
+Trenitalia's high-speed Alta Velocità (AV) trains leave from Roma Termini station 1-3 times per hour for Venice's Santa Lucia station on most weekdays.
+This makes for a total of 76 trains per day making this trip.
+The first train departs Termini station at 6:50 a.m., the last at 8:35 p.m., so there is certainly a train that suits your schedule.

-The distance covered on these journeys is 330 miles (531 km), and the fastest AV trains make the trip in a little less than 3.5 hours.
+The distance covered on these journeys is 330 miles (531 km), and the fastest AV trains make the trip in just under 3.5 hours.
 Ticket prices on this route range from $33-112.

 Italo trains leave from Roma Tiburtina station bound for Venice Santa Lucia station five times per day and from Roma Termini station twice per day.
-From Tiburtina, the trip takes a little more than 3.5 hours, stopping in Florence, Bologna, Padua, and Venice Mestre before arriving on the islands.
-From Termini, the trip takes 3 hours 45 minutes, and includes a stop at Roma Tiburtina.
+From Tiburtina, the trip takes a little over 3.5 hours, stopping in Florence, Bologna, Padua, and Venice Mestre before arriving on the island.
+From Termini, the trip takes 3 hours and 45 minutes, and includes a stop at Roma Tiburtina.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.